 In this guide, I explain how to buy Bitcoin in Europe in the quickest, safest, and most cost-effective manner.
 On top of discussing the best online platforms to complete the purchase with, I also provide a simple step-by-step walkthrough on how to buy your first every Bitcoin today.

-Step 1: Choose a Bitcoin Trading Platform
+Choosing a Bitcoin Trading Platform

 First and foremost, if you want to buy Bitcoin in Europe, you will need to open an account with an online trading platform that supports cryptocurrencies.